Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Introduction

 The rest of this paper is organized as follows: we discuss relevant background about deduplication and vector instructions in Section \ref{sec:bg_dedup}.
 Section \ref{sec:motivation} motivates our work by discussing deduplication performance bottlenecks and the inefficiencies encountered by previous work when accelerating hash-based CDC algorithms.
-Section \ref{sec:design} outlines \sysname's design while Section \ref{sec:eval} details our evaluation efforts on diverse datasets.
+Section \ref{sec:design} outlines \sysname's design while Section \ref{sec:implementation} discusses implementation challenges across vector instruction sets.
+Section \ref{sec:eval} details our evaluation efforts on diverse datasets.
 We discuss related work in Section \ref{sec:related_work} and conclude our paper in Section \ref{sec:conclusion}.